 Rand was an early proselytizer for Mechanical Turk.
 In fact, he authored the first study in his field that encouraged scientists to tap Turkers for surveys.
 At the time, he gave talks to fellow researchers, telling them recruiting via Mechanical Turk could be done more quickly, cheaply and easily and could be “just as valid as other types of experiments.”

 That was in 2010.
 Since then, his early enthusiasm has been tempered with caution.
-He’s been following the forum for nearly a decade and has come to believe that it has some serious limitations.
+He’s been following the forum for nearly a decade and has come to believe that it has serious limitations.
 First, there’s the question of dropout rates.
 Turkers are more likely to drop out mid-study, and that can skew the results.
 Then there’s the question of environmental control.
 Read: There is none.
 In the lab, it’s easy to monitor survey takers; not so online.
 Who’s to say they’re not watching reality television while working, or drinking a few beers on the job?
 To guard against this, researchers test a worker’s focus by planting “attention checks” in their surveys.
 “Have you ever eaten a sandwich on Mars,” a question might read.
 Or “Have you ever had a fatal heart attack?”
 But the attention check questions are often recycled, and experienced workers spot them immediately. (“Whenever I see the word vacuum, I know it’s an attention check,” Marshall has said.)

 But it’s the absence of gut intuition from experienced workers that concerns Rand the most.